Enterprise Systems Information Architecture Platform Design

 Iteration 1 — Designing for change over time

-Compliance evidence is not static — it evolves.
-After launching v1, research revealed a critical gap: Users needed to update evidence without losing historical context.
+Compliance evidence is not static, it evolves.
+After launching v1, research revealed that users needed to update evidence without losing historical context.
 This led to the introduction of versioning as a core system behavior.

 Versioning system